mynameistechno/finderjs/README.md

 ----------|------|------------
 container | Element| Container element for finder [data](#source-is-an-array)| Array&#124;Function | Data source can be an array or function [options](#options)| Object | Configure classNames, item rendering, etc

 ### Data

 The hierarchical data is represented with nested arrays.
-Each item in the array should be an object.
-If the object doesn't contain a `children` property it is considered a leaf node.
-When a leaf node is selected, the `leaf-selected` event will be emitted.
-The `children` property should be an array.
-When a node has children and it is selected, in addition to the `item-selected` event being emitted, it will use the children to populate the next column.

-A data source can be an array as described above, or a function that executes a callback with the data.
+A data source can be an array or a function that executes a callback with the data (an array).
 This is handy for asynchronous data, such as a remote web service.

 #### Source is an array

+Each item in the array itself should be an object.
+When the data source is an array, each object that doesn't contain a `children` property is considered a leaf node.
+When a leaf node is selected, the `leaf-selected` event will be emitted.
+When present, the value of the `children` property should be an array.
+When a node has children and it is selected, it will use the `children` to populate the next column.

 ```javascript
 var container = document.getElementById('container');